digitalrisedorset/seo-planner/README.md

 - Real-time rehydration of user sessions after preference or profile updates

 This repo is both a useful app **and** a reference implementation for modern, decoupled web architecture.

+## Environment Variables

+The OAuth gateway requires a `JWT_SECRET` used to sign tokens.
+Create an `.env` file in `oauth-express/` and set `JWT_SECRET` to a strong, random string.
+The application will refuse to start if this variable is missing.